 Rehabilitation counselors are specially trained to enhance the quality of life for individuals facing physical, developmental, and emotional challenges—by providing evaluation, personal and vocational counseling, referral and support for independent living, advocacy, and much more.

-Our program trains counselors for this work through coursework infused with three elements that CORE considers integral to rehabilitation counselor education: ethical behavior, diversity or individual differences, and critical thinking.
+Our program trains counselors for this work through coursework infused with three elements integral to rehabilitation counselor education: ethical behavior, diversity or individual differences, and critical thinking.
 Through academic and clinical experiences that provide a comprehensive, hands-on education, Adler University graduates are prepared for counseling positions in a range of settings, including psychiatric rehabilitation facilities, hospitals, mental health agencies, career counseling centers, vocational evaluation centers, and private rehabilitation organizations.
 We are currently accredited by CORE (Council on Rehabilitation Education); as a result of CORE’s merger with CACREP, our program will have CACREP accreditation beginning July 1, 2017.

 Our robust curriculum emphasizes social equality, justice, and respect for individuals with disabilities within the community—while training socially responsible practitioners who embrace diversity and empower individuals to achieve greater autonomy in their lives and careers.
 Click here to read our program mission and objectives statement.

 We provide an immersive learning experience with a diverse faculty.
 Professors are practicing clinicians experienced in the field of rehabilitation counseling, as well as scholars and researchers.
 Learning takes place in small, intimate classes, and through the exceptional training opportunities we offer.

 Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of community agencies, our students gain valuable practicum experience in a wide variety of specialized settings.
 Our downtown Chicago location provides diverse options for practicum work with medical facilities, clinics, rehabilitation centers, private practices, community organizations, and government agencies.

 Graduates of this program are also eligible to apply for: